 The street-side ice cream

 Ask any local and they’ll probably tell you that street-side ice cream carts were a staple of their childhoods.
-These ice cream-peddling carts are a common fixture in busy districts such as Orchard Road and Marina Bay, with prices as low as SGD 1 apiece.
-It’s not just ice cream in a ‘cup’ or ‘cone’ here, have your ice cream as a sandwich with waffle-biscuits or the iconic rainbow-coloured bread slices.
-Not to mention, having ice cream on the go is the perfect soothing salve for the tropical heat.
+These ice cream-peddling carts are a common fixture in busy districts such as Orchard Road and Marina Bay, with prices ranging from S$1-S$1.50 per piece.

 The weekend road closures

 Roads are sometimes closed to traffic at bustling nightlife districts such as Holland Village and Club Street, so you can safely party to your heart’s content.
-Holland Village road closures happen daily at 7pm, while Club Street road closures happen every Friday and Saturday from 7pm to 2am.
-There’s also Car-Free Sunday, where the Central Business and Civic Districts are turned into pedestrian and cyclist-friendly zones every last Sunday of the month.
+Holland Village road closures happen daily from 6.30pm to 3am, while Club Street road closures happen every Friday and Saturday from 7pm to 2am.

 The secret bars

 Looking for a little mystery with your night out?
-Head down to The Library Bar, a hidden-away, password-protected bar.
-(Insider tip: the password’s available from their Facebook page or the restaurant next door.)
-Or head to Operation Dagger, an innocuous-looking basement bar hidden away in a back alley of Ann Siang Hill for an underground watering hole experience.
+Head down to The Other Room, a hidden-away, password-protected bar.
+(Insider tip: you can obtain the password from their Facebook page or by enquiring at the restaurant next door.)

 The indie cinemas